-At 101 for seven the White Ferns were in serious trouible but Lucy Doolan hit a career best 48 off 57 balls as she and Nicola Browne put on 63 runs for the eighth wicket.
-Browne was not out 25 at the end.
-Captain Haidee Tiffen made 30.
+At 101 for seven the White Ferns were in serious trouble but Lucy Doolan hit a career best 48 off 57 balls as she and Nicola Browne put on 63 runs for the eighth wicket.

-Doolan followed up her 48 with a good bowling effort, taking three for 23 from her 10 overs.
+Doolan followed up her good batting by taking three wickets for 23 from her 10 overs with the ball.